skjolber/xml-log-filter/README.md

 The processors have all been validated to handle valid documents using the [latest] W3C XML test suite.

-The project also has DOM- and StAX-based equivalents for comparison.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## License